navcoin/NavHub/content/news/2018-10-03-navcollab-hackathon-atm-design-vote.md

 The Core Content Creators have been generating a lot of new material, mainly in support of the Community Fund and the refreshed NavCoin.org website.

-With a lot going on, the content team has created this image to share what the focuses are for the next few weeks.
+With a lot going on, the content team has created this image to share what the focuses are for the next month or so.

 ![Content Creators Roadmap](/images/uploads/artboard-–-1-1-.png)